NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ``colormap`` to colorize the difference map.
 By and large, the SfS DEM should not differ from the reference DEM by more than 1-2 meters.

-To create a maximally lit mosaic one can mosaic together all the mapprojected images using the same camera adjustments that were used for SfS.
+To create a maximally-lit mosaic one can mosaic together all the mapprojected images using the same camera adjustments that were used for SfS.
 That is done as follows::

     dem_mosaic --max -o max_lit.tif image1.map.tif ... imageN.map.tif

+Inspecting this image will show where misregistration occurred, as those locations will show up blurry in this mosaic.

 Handling issues
 ^^^^^^^^^^^^^^^